 I drink a lot of Diet Coke in one day.
 I would guess I would finish off three or four two-liter bottles in one day.
 I am wondering what the effects of the caffeine are doing to my body.
 (I feel fine.)
 Sometimes I would drink caffeine-free soda.
 I'm very confused about if caffeine is good or bad for you, as well.
 And do I get enough sleep as well?
 I know I must be addicted to the caffeine by now!
 And is that bad for me?
 Thank you.

-—addicted caffeine drinker
+— addicted caffeine drinker

 Dear addicted caffeine drinker,

 While caffeine in reasonable quantities is not bad for you, based on your current intake, moderation might be a word to consider if you're thinking of revising your caffeine consumption.
 Caffeine belongs to a group of stimulants called xanthines.
-After drinking a caffeinated beverage, the trademark pep many people seek reaches its highest point within thirty to sixty minutes; that boost may keep you going for four to six hours.
+After drinking a caffeinated beverage, the trademark pep many people seek reaches its highest point within 30 to 60 minutes; that boost may keep you going for four to six hours.
 Caffeine is mildly addictive, as you already know.
 Maybe you were tipped off to this because you've experienced some of the signs of withdrawal from caffeine: